Loved ones remember, celebrate the life of former Eastwood football star

 A life that won’t ever be forgotten, and impacts that will still live within those he knew.

-The funeral service will be held at the Crestview Funeral Home on Monday morning starting at 10 a.m.
+Cruz’s funeral service will be held at the Crestview Funeral Home on Monday morning starting at 10 a.m.
+Cruz’s family has requested KTSM stream the service live on our Facebook page beginning at 10 a.m.